py-why/causal-learn/README.md

-# Pytrad: Causal Discovery for Python
+# causal-learn: Causal Discovery for Python

-Pytrad is an open-source causal discovery library for Python, which is a Python translation and extension of [Tetrad](https://github.com/cmu-phil/tetrad).
+causal-learn is an open-source causal discovery library for Python, which is a Python translation and extension of [Tetrad](https://github.com/cmu-phil/tetrad).

 The package is on its very first version and we are actively developing it.
 Please, as a beta user, if you are willing, would you please kindly share any feedbacks (issues, suggestions, etc.) about it with us?

 # Package Overview

-Our Pytrad implements methods for causal discovery:
+Our causal-learn implements methods for causal discovery:

 * Constrained-based causal discovery methods.
 * Score-based causal discovery methods.